Concentration inequalities for the number of real zeros of Kac polynomials: Introduction

-In this paper, we consider a less stringent condition.
+In this paper, we tackle the right-hand side of Conjecture \ref{conj} under a less stringent condition than \cite{Dembo}.
 For a constant $\ep_0>0$, we say that the random variables $\xi_i$ have uniformly bounded $(2+\ep_0)$-moments if there exists a constant $C_0$ such that for all $i$,

 The main result of our paper is to establish the right-hand side of Conjecture \ref{conj} for the bulks of roots.
 Consider sub-intervals of $[0, 1]$ of the form \be{ I_{n^a} = [1-n^{-a}, 1] } where $a$ is a positive constant.
 It is well-known (e.g. \cite{DOV, Ibragimov1968average}) that while the expected number of roots in $[0,1]$ is $\left (\frac{1}{2\pi}+o(1)\right )\log n$, the complement $[0, 1-n^{-a})$ of $I_{n^a}$ only contains $O(a\log n)$ real roots, on average.
 So, if $a$ is a small number, $I_{n^a}$ indeed contains most of the roots in $[0, 1]$ (see Figure \ref{fig:1})).
 For these interval, we prove polynomial tail bounds. \begin{theorem} Assume that the $\xi_i$ have uniformly bounded $(2+\ep_0)$-moments for some $\ep_0>0$.
 Let $a$ be any positive constant.
 Then for all $\ep>0$, there exist constants $c, C$ such that for all $n$,